-Jan Moore is a Horse Whisperer, Spiritual Teacher, Intuitive Mentor, Author and Speaker.
-As well as being the creator of the Energetic Horsemanship approach to horse care and training, she is co-founder and vision holder for the Festival of Enlightenment, and creator of the ‘Creating the Unstoppable You‘ blueprint changing system.
+Jan Shaw is a Horse Whisperer, Spiritual Teacher, Intuitive Mentor, Author and Speaker.
+As well as being the creator of the Energetic Horsemanship approach to horse care and training, she is co-founder and vision holder for the Festival of Enlightenment, and creator of the ‘Empower Your Life: Achieve Your Dreams’ program.
 She is also the author of the “Dream Achievers Success Kit” and “Empowered Manifestation”.

 My passion for horses

 After many years of corporate life in England, allowing the logic of ‘earning a good living’ to overrule my passion and purpose, I am now following my heart and working in training and development of horses and people.
 Until 2012, horses had just been my hobby and I had spent over 30 years working all hours to spend a few precious hours with my horses.

 Since April 2012 I have been able to incorporate both aspects of my life purpose in training horses to become empowered and co-operative partners, and teaching people how to become empowered and to live in love, joy, peace, and abundance.

 I have been blessed with the perfect environment to continue the development of the Energetic Horsemanship approach through working with horses who have varying degrees of emotional trauma due to the methods of training and management they have been subjected to in the past.